gshipley/2013-Summit-Lab/OpenShift Enterprise Summit - Lab Manual.md

 	# yum search origin-cartridge

-##**Starting required services on the node host**

-The node host will need to allow HTTP, HTTPS, and SSH traffic to flow through the firewall.
-We also want to ensure that the httpd, network, and sshd services are set to start on boot.

-**Note:  Execute the following on the node host.**

-	# lokkit --service=ssh
-	# lokkit --service=https
-	# lokkit --service=http
-	# chkconfig httpd on
-	# chkconfig network on
-	# chkconfig sshd on

 ##**Clearing the cartridge cache**

 If a newly installed cartridge is not immediately available, it may be due to an outdated, cached cartridge list.
 The first time the REST API is accessed, the broker host uses MCollective to retrieve the list of available cartridges from a node host.
 By default, this list is cached for six hours in a production environment.
 If the installed cartridges are modified, the cache must be cleared either manually or by waiting until the cache expires before developers can access the updated list.